riot/riot.github.io/api.md

 }))
 ```

 `riot.mount` won't clean existent children nodes under the target component.
-After SSR and want to mount the component in client side for user interaction, there is an different way to solve that.
+After SSR, if you want to mount the component on the client side for user interaction, there is a different way to solve that.
 Please check [@riotjs/hydrate](https://github.com/riot/hydrate#usage).

 ### riot.unmount